Lipid Panel with Total Cholesterol: HDL Ratio

 This group of tests measures the amount of cholesterol and triglycerides in your blood.

-Cholesterol and triglycerides are lipids, or fats.
+Cholesterol and triglycerides are fats (lipids).
 This panel measures:

 HDL ("good") cholesterol